 There are no direct work-related hazards affecting the daily routine of employees.
-During the pandemic, the entire organization had to work from home (WFH) and the same was facilitated with the help of IT and the Administration team.
-Once work from office resumed, there were many sanitization and hygiene measures taken to avoid the spread of c.
+Company carry out fire safety and electrical safety audit on annual basis to mitigate any risk.
+Company carry out Air Quality Test, Water Test, Noise Test etc.

+c.
 Whether you have processes for workers to report the work-related hazards and to remove themselves from such risks.
 (Y/N)

-Covid-19 virus.
-The doctor was also available to provide online consultation to all employees.